 Q. Can I only use a TRS terminated mic with the UX570?

-A. You directly connect a 3.5mm TS or a TRS terminated mic and it will work with the ux570.
+A. You can connect a 3.5mm TS or a TRS terminated mic and it will work with the UX570.
 If you have a TRRS terminated mic, you’ll need a TRRS to TRS adapter for it to work with ux570.

 Q. Will the UX570 record someone 40 feet away?

 Q. Please don’t answer a question with another question.